 Though the report finds that “the ‘crisis’ of sexual abuse of minors by Catholic priests is a historical problem,” we know that sexual abuse has not been completely eradicated from our Church or from our society.
 We have the responsibility to protect children entrusted to our care and we must be ever vigilant in our efforts to prevent any incident of sexual abuse.
 Nothing can weaken our resolve to rid our Church of anyone who would harm children.

 This is the motivation for us here in the Archdiocese of Baltimore as we rigorously implement and enforce those policies and procedures aimed at achieving these critical goals.
-Mandatory reporting of abuse to civil authorities, strict background checks and screenings (over 75,000 to-date), training and education for employees and volunteers tougher screening and formation for prospective priests, age-specific education for the children in our schools and religious education programs, meaningful outreach and healing for victims, and the integral involvement of an independent board serving as our "check and balance" in reviewing our handling of such cases are just a few of the steps we have taken to earn and maintain the trust of God's people.
+Mandatory reporting of abuse to civil authorities, strict background checks and screenings (more than 75,000 to-date), training and education for employees and volunteers tougher screening and formation for prospective priests, age-specific education for the children in our schools and religious education programs, meaningful outreach and healing for victims, and the integral involvement of an independent board serving as our “check and balance” in reviewing our handling of such cases are just a few of the steps we have taken to earn and maintain the trust of God’s people.

-After the painful revelations of the sexual abuse crisis, the only greater sin our Church could commit would be a failure to follow the very policies and procedures we have in place to protect children and root-out abusers.
+After the painful revelations of the sexual abuse crisis, the only greater sin our Church could commit would be a failure to follow the very policies and procedures we have in place to protect children and root out abusers.
 And that can never happen.